37. Artur : Burden

 Watching the tendrils grip around his arms and legs to slowly tear flesh asunder while he screamed had me joining his terrified screams.
 Emptying the magazine again saw some relief for Lewis as he fell to the ground free of their grip.
 Robinc moving forward with a machete beginning to cut through the gelatinous flesh of the creatures thinning the hoard.
-Another magazine loaded with my hand slipping off the bolt I charged the rifle going for it again emptying the weapon.
+Another magazine loaded with my hand slipping off the bolt I went for it again charging the rifle emptying the weapon.

 With that last barrage the hall seemed clear as the bodies melted leaving a bloodied ooze over the entire floor.
 Looking to my left Fusion still held down the trigger of his empty rifle gazing at the floor horrified.
 Going to Lewis his wounds were mortal, within minutes he’d succumb to the blood loss leaving another man dead to this raid.
 Regardless he fumbled around with the pouches in his suit.